dh256git/project27/src/support/index.md

 ## {{ page.title }}: {{ page.tagline }}

-We are here to support those who need it the most.
-A phone or necklace you bought could be broken, lost, or taken.
-The knowledge and skills you learn with us will remain yours forever.
-Invest in the only thing nobody can take from you.
-The return will be employability, and a richer human experience overall.
-We will help you invest wisely, in the skills that matter the most to you.
+We support blind or learning disabled people directly.
+For caretakers and professionals, who care for or work with our beneficiaries, we offer consultancy sessions.
+Moreover, we support researchers and businesses through project collaboration and co-creation.

 {% include global/cover-image.html image="support-cover.png" alt="A cartoon hand holding a wrench and reaching out from a laptop screen." %}

-### Why do we offer personalised support?
+### Why get our support?

-We know from experience, written tutorials and guides aren't always enough.
+We know from experience, a written guide is not always enough.
 Sometimes we just need a little more hands-on support.
 That's why we come to you, listen to your needs and unique circumstances, and why we want to help.

+{% include global/testimonials.html %}

 ### Who is going to provide the support?

-You can book a support session with Daniel and Danielle - the core team at {{ site.brand }}.
+You can book a support session with [Daniel and Danielle]({% link about/team/index.html %}) - the core team at {{ site.brand }}.
-To learn more about us, check out [our team page]({% link about/team/index.html %}).
 The information you provide in your booking will help us to find the best person in our team to talk to you.

-{% include global/testimonials.html %}

 ### How to book a support session?

 Click "book a support session" below, and use our booking page to arrange a time.
-You can book one free session every month.
-For further details, please read our [pricing page]({% link support/pricing.md %}) and our [terms of service.]({% link legal/terms-of-service.md %})
+For further details on what's included, please read our [pricing page]({% link support/pricing.md %}) and our [terms of service.]({% link legal/terms-of-service.md %})

-**If you can afford it, please always consider donating money following a free session of support.
-Payments received through our support services help with funding the costs associated with [{{ site.brand }} {{ site.product }}]({% link guide/index.html %}) and [{{ site.brand }} Volunteering.]({% link volunteering/index.md %})**

 <button class="{{ page.buttonStyle }}" onclick="showBookingFrame()" id="button-show-booking">Book a support session</button>